MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 ## Prerequisites

 * An [Azure subscription](https://azure.microsoft.com/free/python/).
-* An Azure SQL database configured with Azure Active Directory (Azure AD) authentication.
+* An Azure SQL database configured with Microsoft Entra authentication.
 You can create one using the [Create database quickstart](./single-database-create-quickstart.md).
 * The latest version of the [Azure CLI](/cli/azure/get-started-with-azure-cli).
 * Visual Studio Code with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 * Python 3.7 or later.